zhanglijun95/AutoMTL/README.md

 * An example can be found in ```mobilenetv2.py``` and ```Example_mobilenetv2.ipynb```.
 * The detailed documentation is online [here](https://zhanglijun95.github.io/AutoMTL/).

-# AutoMTL: A Programming Framework for Automated Multi-Task Learning
+# AutoMTL: A Programming Framework for Automating Efficient Multi-Task Learning
-This is the website for our paper "AutoMTL: A Programming Framework for Automated Multi-Task Learning".
+This is the website for our paper "AutoMTL: A Programming Framework for Automating Efficient Multi-Task Learning".
 The arXiv version can be found [here](https://arxiv.org/pdf/2110.13076.pdf).

 ### Abstract